khanhha1005/Vietnamese_Stock_Regime_Identification_And_Prediction/readme.md

-# Stock Market Regime Identification and Prediction Projec
+# Stock Market Regime Identification and Prediction Project
-This project explores the potential for identifiaction stock market regime and predicting stock market regimes and backtesting trading strategies based on those predictions.
+This project explores the potential for identifying stock market regimes , predicting stock market regimes and backtesting trading strategies based on those predictions.
 It consists of three Jupyter Notebooks, each focusing on a specific stage of the process:

 ## 1. Identification Process (identification.ipynb):
    This notebook focuses on data preprocessing and identification feature creation